 Who Does FSMA 204 Apply To?

-FSMA 204 applies to various entities involved in the food supply chain, each with specific roles and responsibilities.
+FSMA 204 applies to various entities involved in the food supply chain, each with specific roles and responsibilities that quality teams must integrate into their existing quality management system documentation.

 Food Manufacturers

 Food manufacturers are required to maintain comprehensive records of their production processes.
-This includes detailed documentation of ingredient sources, processing methods, and distribution channels, ensuring traceability from raw materials to finished products.
-Manufacturers can quickly trace back any contamination issues to their origin, significantly reducing the risk of foodborne illness outbreaks.
+This includes detailed documentation of ingredient sources, processing methods, and distribution channels — ensuring traceability from raw materials to finished products.
+For QA Managers and Quality Engineers, this means aligning FSMA 204 traceability records with existing HACCP documentation, FDA cGMP requirements, and lot-level quality records to create a unified compliance framework.

 Processors

 Processors must implement robust traceability systems that capture the journey of food products through various stages of processing.
 This involves maintaining records of all incoming raw materials and outgoing finished products, as well as monitoring each processing step.
-Such meticulous record-keeping helps identify any potential points of contamination within the processing line and ensures swift action can be taken to mitigate risks.
+For quality teams managing critical control points (CCPs) under HACCP, these traceability requirements reinforce existing monitoring protocols and strengthen the link between process controls and product disposition records.

 Distributors

 Distributors play a crucial role in maintaining the traceability of food products as they move through the supply chain.
 They are responsible for keeping accurate records of the sources and destinations of the products they handle.
 This includes documenting storage conditions, transportation methods, and delivery routes.
-Effective traceability systems within distribution networks help in promptly isolating and addressing food safety issues.
+Effective traceability systems within distribution networks help in promptly isolating and addressing food safety issues, which is essential for cross-site comparability in multi-facility operations.

 Importers